neurostuff/meta-analysis-book/_sources/tutorials.md

 For this tutorial we are using a slimmed down replication of [Neurobiological impact of nicotinic acetylcholine receptor agonists: An ALE meta-analysis of pharmacological neuroimaging studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4494985/).

 After this tutorial, you will gain a basic understanding of how to use NeuroSynth-Compose to conduct a meta-analysis.
-Specifcially, you will learn about:
+Specifically, you will learn about:

-1. Creating a project
+1. Creating a {term}`Project` on neurosynth-compose.
-2. Searching for studies on pubmed
+2. Searching for {term}`studies <study>` on pubmed.
-3. Adding studies to a project
+3. Adding studies to a {term}`project`.
-4. Curating studies using PRISMA guidelines
+4. Curating studies using [PRISMA](http://prisma-statement.org/) guidelines
-5. Extracting data from analyses within studies
+5. Extracting and {term}`Annotating <annotation>` analyses within studies
-6. Specifying a meta-analysis
+6. Specifying a {term}`meta-analysis`
-7. Executing a meta-analysis
+7. Executing a {term}`meta-analysis`
 8. Displaying meta-analytic images
 9. Interpreting meta-analytic results
 10. Considerations for follow-up analyses

-We will be following Dr. Annie Litical as she conducts a meta-analysis on the effects of nicotine administration on brain activity, but is in an enourmous rush to get it done before the end of the day.
+We will be following Dr. Annie Litical as she conducts a meta-analysis on the effects of nicotine administration on brain activity, but is in an enormous rush to get it done before the end of the day.

 ## Story

 ```
 Dear Dr. Litical,

-We hope you have settled in to your new Post Doctoral position at the University of NeuroSynth.
+We hope you have settled in to your new Post Doctoral position at the University of NeuroSyncratic.
 It has now been a month since you started and we are excited to see what you have been working on.
 We would like you to send us a report of your progress so far by end of day today.